 All in all, is a woodburner worth it?

 To us, 100%.
 There is no better feeling than sitting around a campfire and now we get to bring that feeling inside the van.
-It does a fantastic job of keeping the van warm at a consistent temperature with minimal effort and creates such a wonderful ambience.
-We would absolutely recommend a woodburner for your van and we especially recommend the Cubic Mini Wood Stoves.
+It does a fantastic job of keeping the van warm with a dry consistent heat.
+Plus it creates an unbeatable ambience.

-Check out our Cubic Mini Wood Stove installation video on our YouTube.
-Don't forget to like and subscribe!
+Check out our Cubic Mini Wood Stove installation and review videos on our YouTube.